 The park will open at 11:00am, teams are required to arrive 30 minutes prior to their first game.
 The tournament features 2 umpires per game and also individual trophies for the 1st place team; including a large premium trophy for the captain!
 Kickball STL provides over $300 in trophies in total!
 Regular season standings will determine the teams that make the tournament, as well as the 1st -16th seeds.
 The tournament cost is $130 per team (about $10/player).
 Money is due on or before Friday September 5th.
 Payments can be made using the Paypal button below.

 The tournament will be held at GCS Park, home of the Gateway Grizzlies!
 Kickball STL has rented the park for the entire day, and will NOT be charging for parking and park admission.
 Guest's and spectators are welcome to stop by FREE of charge!
-GCS Park will be offering discounted draft beer all day long; only $2 for a 12oz draft; outside food and drink is not permitted.
-The main bar will also offer bottled beer and mixed drinks, as well as food service!
+GCS Park offers a full bar with beer and mixed drinks; outside beverages are not permitted.
+Food options such as pizza, brats, hotdogs and nachos are also available for purchase.